Chart Color Schemes

 Richmond - North features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 48.1% of all households, including 12.5% couples with children, 25.6% couples without children, and 7.9% single parent families.
-Non-family households constitute the remaining 51.9%, with lone person households at 41.7% and group households comprising 10.3%.
+Non-family households make up the remaining 51.9%, with lone person households at 41.7% and group households comprising 10.3%.
 The median household size is 1.9 people, which is smaller than the Greater Melbourne average of 2.0.

 Frequently Asked Questions - Households